Omer69420/Dodge-the-bullets/READme.md

 Dodge the balls
 Ömer Cinar

+Dodge all the bullets, if you get hit youlose a heart.

+use "WASD" to move ur charachter.

 -- är i tidiga stadier vid mina kod tester, Försöker vänja mig till Lua stilen.